Emeritus Professor James Bade

 Ludwig Haas Project

 Prof. Bade is a member of a collaborative research team which is researching the role and contribution of Ludwig Haas, of the German Democratic Party, to German politics during the First World War and the Weimar Republic.
 There is an important New Zealand connection here, as Ludwig Haas' son, Karl Haas, came to New Zealand as a German Jewish refugee.
-Prof. Bade’s contribution to the German Ludwig Haas volume, Ein deutscher Jude und Kämpfer für die Demokratie (Ludwig Haas: German Jew and Fighter for Democracy), appeared in May 2017, and an English language edition is now in preparation.
+Prof. Bade’s contribution to the German Ludwig Haas volume, Ein deutscher Jude und Kämpfer für die Demokratie, appeared in May 2017, and the online English language edition, Ludwig Haas: German Jew and Fighter for Democracy, was published by DecisionMaker Publications / Kaiwhakatau, in August 2020, with the print edition to follow.

 Historical Documents on German Samoa

 Prof. Bade supervised a number of senior German research students who were involved with the translation and annotation of Frieda Zieschank’s memoirs published in German in 1918 of her ten years in German Samoa 1906-1916, including the last years of German administration, and the New Zealand occupation of German Samoa at the beginning of World War I. The resulting volume is being edited by Dr Nicole Perry for the Germanica Pacifica series, to be published by Peter Lang, Frankfurt.

 Frieda Peemüller's Memoirs